-Private sessions are available for Detouring Doggie Delinquents pets at our Osteen home base.
+Private sessions & small group sessions are available for Detouring Doggie Delinquents pets at our Osteen home base.
 Programs are geared to your family’s & dog’s individual needs.

-Detour Doggie Delinquents has answers and help for dogs that are
+Detour Doggie Delinquents has answers & help for dogs that are

 We are positive, not permissive, & want to help you & your pet have a safe, happy life together.
 With our help, the science-based positive motivation program can immediately start the healing process & lead to relationships based on trust & respect.